wp-plugins/easy-testimonials/readme.txt

   **You can also change the Status of a Testimonial, if you want to keep it on file.**

+### Controlling Testimonial Theme via Shortcode ###
+* To select a theme via the Shortcode, use the ```theme='theme_name'``` attribute in any of our shortcodes.
+* Valid theme options in the Free version are: ```'dark_style','light_style','clean_style','no_style','default_style'```.
+* Valid theme options in the Pro version are: ```'bubble_style','bubble_style-brown','bubble_style-pink','bubble_style-blue-orange','bubble_style-red-grey','bubble_style-purple-green','avatar-left-style','avatar-left-style-blue-orange','avatar-left-style-pink','avatar-left-style-brown','avatar-left-style-red-grey','avatar-left-style-purple-green','avatar-left-style-50x50','avatar-left-style-50x50-blue-orange','avatar-left-style-50x50-brown','avatar-left-style-50x50-pink','avatar-left-style-50x50-purple-green','avatar-left-style-50x50-red-grey','avatar-right-style','avatar-right-style-blue-orange','avatar-right-style-pink','avatar-right-style-brown','avatar-right-style-red-grey','avatar-right-style-purple-green','avatar-right-style-50x50','avatar-right-style-50x50-blue-orange','avatar-right-style-50x50-brown','avatar-right-style-50x50-pink','avatar-right-style-50x50-purple-green','avatar-right-style-50x50-red-grey'```
+* If no Theme is passed via the Shortcode, the Theme set on the Settings page will be used.

 ### Outputting Random Testimonials ###
 * To output a Random Testimonial, place the shortcode ```[random_testimonial]``` in the desired area of the Page or Post Content.
 To display more than one random testimonial, use the shortcode ```[random_testimonial count='3']```, where count is the number of testimonials you want displayed.
 * To display the title above the testimonial, use the shortcode ```[random_testimonial show_title="1"]```.
 To use the Excerpt of a testimonial, add the attribute ```use_excerpt=1``` to your shortcode.
 To output Testimonials in a specific Category, use the attribute ```category='the_category_slug'```.
 To show or hide the images next to Testimonials, use the attribute ```show_thumbs=0``` for hiding the images, and ```show_thumbs=1``` for displaying the images.